Skip to content

 Architecture overview

-This page describes how Superphenix is organized: organizations and projects, where resources live, how availability zones (AZs) work, and how disaster recovery fits in.
-For how AZs and the management cluster can be deployed, see Deployment topology.
-For infrastructure planning details, see Hardware requirements and Network requirements.
+This page describes how Superphenix is organized: Superphenix clusters, how they are grouped into availability zones (AZs) and regions, tenant organizations and projects, where resources live, and how disaster recovery fits in.
+For deployment layouts and management placement, see Deployment topology.
+For infrastructure planning, see Hardware requirements and Network requirements.

 Availability zones